mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

      type = real
      kind = kind_phys

-  For performance reason, slices of arrays should be contiguous in memory, which, in Fortran, implies that the dimension that is split is the rightmost (outermost) dimension as in the example above.
+  For performance reasons, slices of arrays should be contiguous in memory, which, in Fortran, implies that the dimension that is split is the rightmost (outermost) dimension as in the example above.

 * The two mandatory variables that any scheme-related subroutine must accept as ``intent(out)`` arguments are